Eurobodalla coastal hazard assessment

-The presentation from the consultation sessions held during stage 2 is now available:
+The presentation from the consultation sessions held in 2017 is now available:

 Before reading the presentation and the Eurobodalla coastal hazard assessment, please take the time to read important information about the hazard mapping below.

 The mapping has a series of lines representing plausible beach erosion scenarios:

 - yellow line represents the extent of erosion from a large storm that could occur under current ocean conditions (without sea level rise)

 - pink line represents the extent of erosion from a large storm that could occur under projected ocean conditions in 2050 (with sea level rise)

 - purple line represents the extent of erosion from a large storm that could occur under projected ocean conditions in 2065 (with sea level rise)